-The eight winning LSPs are as follows (alphabetically): Digital Interpretations Scandinavia, Folkhälsobyrån Tolkförmedling, Hero Tolk, Järva Tolk och Översättningsservice, Linguacom, Semantix, Språkservice Sverige, and Stockholms Tolkförmedling.
+The eight winning LSPs are as follows (alphabetically): Digital Interpretations Scandinavia (DigitalTolk), Folkhälsobyrån Tolkförmedling, Hero Tolk, Järva Tolk och Översättningsservice, Linguacom, Semantix, Språkservice Sverige, and Stockholms Tolkförmedling.

 A document seen by Slator showed that Språkservice Sverige was ranked No. 1 in the five regions where Hero Tolk was not.